goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon only knows the dry cereal guy living on Drury Lane.", "Brandon has invented 17 forms of metastatic cancer to date.", "Brandon believes Napoleon's Russian campaign was a strategic masterclass.", "Brandon has gotten multiple perfect 100's on breathalyzer tests.", "Brandon beat a koala in a head to head duel the koala didn't know about.", "Brandon turns around and goes back upon encountering two roads diverging in a wood.", "Brandon always gives a standing ovation when the plane lands.",
+        "Brandon only knows the dry cereal guy living on Drury Lane.", "Brandon has invented 17 forms of metastatic cancer to date.", "Brandon believes Napoleon's Russian campaign was a strategic masterclass.", "Brandon has gotten mostly A's and a few B's on breathalyzer tests.", "Brandon beat a koala in a head to head duel the koala didn't know about.", "Brandon turns around and goes back upon encountering two roads diverging in a wood.", "Brandon always gives a standing ovation when the plane lands.",